-Protect Your Wealth for Future Generations
+Protect Your Wealth For Generations With a Dynasty Trust

 A Dynasty Trust holds assets in trust for multiple generations.
 The primary advantages include the minimization or elimination of distribution taxes, estate taxes, inheritance taxes, transfer taxes, and other potential future taxes.
 These trusts also provide an excellent degree of asset protection for third-party beneficiaries.